swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

 }
 extension P {typealias A = Int}
 ```
+### Solution
 Having introduced powerful and expressive where clauses for protocol declarations,
-I propose to bring consistency to the usage of type aliases within protocols and protocol extensions:
+I propose to bring consistency to the usage of type aliases within protocols and protocol extensions.

+* [Type aliases in protocol extensions](#type-aliases-in-protocol-extensions).
+There are two options:
-* Permit type aliases to act as default values for associated types in protocol extensions **or** change the error message
+    * Permit type aliases to act as default values for associated types in protocol extensions.
+This is the preferred solution.
-  to propose the current syntax instead of simply producing **#3**, which is actually a generic error.
+    * Change the error message to propose the current syntax instead of simply producing **#3**,
+    which is actually a generic error.
 * Type aliases in protocols should be always discouraged in **Swift 4.2** and always disallowed in **Swift 5**,
   the same way we disallow any implementation details.
 * Warning **#1** should become an error in **Swift 5**; in the case when the warning is not produced,